 Baked spiralized sweet potato with spinach pesto takes hardly any time at all to make.
-Packed full of healthy nutrients and made with just a few simple ingredients, this tasty vegetarian quick healthy meal recipe will satisfy those sweet potato cravings!
+This tasty vegetarian quick healthy meal recipe will satisfy those sweet potato cravings!

 You’ll just love the delicious crunch of the baked spiralized sweet potato here, mixed with the rich garlicky taste of the home-made spinach pesto sauce.
 It’s hard to describe, other than it’s totally yum!

 This sweet potato spiralizer recipe is packed full of healthy nutrients and made with just a few simple ingredients!

 The home-made spinach pesto part of the recipe makes a nice handy jar of sauce with enough for another 6 servings, which will last at least 2 weeks in your refrigerator!
 Great for when time is short – bonus!

 Yes, I’m back with another spiralizer recipe that has it all!

 Beautifully baked spiralized sweet potatoes and an easy to make spinach pesto sauce.

 I can assure you that this recipe certainly satisfies a certain lady’s sweet potato fries cravings too.

 Let’s face it folks, we all love sweet potato fries don’t we?
 But they can be unhealthy, if they’re fried can’t they?

 Ah, but you see here you can avoid that excessive fat and calories cooking method by baking your sweet potatoes instead, using only a very small amount of oil.